OdeshoOraham/NodeJS-SQLServer-WindowsAuthentication/README.md

 **app.js**

-> The app has the needed modules including dbconfig.js and mssql and msnodesqlv8
+> The app has the needed modules including dbconfig.js, express, mssql and msnodesqlv8

 ```javascript
 // app.js